 Follow us on Facebook for up to date news of extra open days and special offers

-No need to book just arrived with a bucket to get your flowers home safely and secateurs if you have them.
+No need to book just arrive with a bucket to get your flowers home safely and secateurs if you have them.

-If you need to pick at least 1 bucket of flowers on a different day for an event, that's fine, just contact us to book in.
+If you need to pick at least 1 bucket of flowers on a day when we are not open for an event, that's fine, just contact us to book in.

-We grow almost everything from Antirrhinums to Zinnias, grasses and foliage but, of course, not all at the same time!
-Flowers have their own season, e.g. Peonies in early summer, Dahlias late summer with everything else flowering on and off throughout.
+We grow almost everything in our gardens from Antirrhinums to Zinnias, grasses and foliage but, of course, not all at the same time!
+Flowers have their own season, e.g. Peonies in early summer, Dahlias mid-late summer with everything else flowering on and off throughout.

 We'll direct you to where the best flowers are on the day, then you are free to explore the gardens and pick your favourite flowers to take home.